syncthing/docs/includes/cli-commands.rst

 operations
     Control the overall program operation such as restarting or handling upgrades, as well as triggering some actions on a per-folder basis.
+Can also configure the default ignore patterns from a plain text ignore file.

 errors
     Examine pending error conditions that need attention from the user, or